Chernivtsi: Under the Principality of Moldavia

 Between 1359 and 1775, the city and its surroundings were part of the Principality of Moldavia, one of the historic provinces of Romania; the city being the administrative center of the homonymous ținut (county).
-The name Cernăuți/Chernivtsi is first attested in a document by Alexandru cel Bun (Alexander the Good) on 8 October 1408.
-In Ottoman sources, the city was mentioned as "Çernovi", a phonetic transliteration of a Latin cognomen meaning new castle (see French Castelnau or Welsh Carno).
+The name Cernăuți is first attested in a document by Alexandru cel Bun (Alexander the Good) on 8 October 1408.
+In Ottoman sources, the city was mentioned as "Çernovi".